 In 2018, we celebrated 350 years of Merck.
 The German Chancellor Frau Angela Merkel came to celebrate with us and we inaugurated our Global Innovation Center in Darmstadt.

-What are the nature of family ownership and involvement in Merck’s business?
+What is the nature of family ownership and involvement in Merck’s business?

 Family members do not enter the business by default.
 They are well-educated and have carved out independent careers in diverse professions.
 Indeed, family members are only involved at a strategic level in the Merck business.
 For that, first they are required to get a University qualification, gain experience outside, make a successful career and only after long years of experience, they are elected to the family’s Board of Partners.
 So only the best and the most motivated members of the family join the Merck business and provide strategic direction and oversight.